Andrewliera/upgraded-octo-robot/README.md

 2. add an app.config file to your copy of the project
 3. use app.config.template as a guide to fill app.config
 4. run main.py
+5. Entries will be stored in the saved_entries/ directory

 --------------------------------------------------------------